frychicken/art-IF-icial-Intelligence/README.md

 **Coloring**

 RGB color-red, green, blue: you can set this for obstacle(s) and object (default obstacle(s) color: green - R:0 G:255 B:0; default object color: red -R:255  G:0  B:0)

+**Updates**
+program will check for update automatically (if there is version.txt and UpdaterAow.jar in the same location)